 There are a huge number of health benefits for those who love spending time outdoors and enjoy the pursuit of hiking, camping, glamping and forest bathing… to name a few.
-It can be called wilderness therapy, ecotherapy or “I’m going for a walk” and it turns out it is essential for our mental health too.
+It can be called wilderness therapy, ecotherapy or “I’m going for a walk” and it turns out it is essential for our mental health too so in this article we’re going to explore why camping can be good for your health.

 In 2015 students of Stanford University were surprised to find they had a reduction in their anxiety levels when they took the time to walk through a park for an hour.
 The study conducted with the students demonstrated that they were less anxious than those who didn’t take the time to relax in nature.